 Data about the Digital music market in China

-The success of the company also lies in the diversity of musical choices.
-The platform offers music of national singers such as Lu Han or Tao but also international singers like Adele or South Koreans like Big Bang or BTS.
+Tencent’s success also lies in the diversity of its musical catalog, the platform offers music of national singers such as Lu Han or Tao but also international singers like Adele or South Koreans K-pop superstars EXO and BTS.